 Since 2000, the percentage of residents in East Palo Alto identifying as non-Hispanic White has increased, and the percentage of residents of all other races and ethnicities has decreased, by 3.4 percentage points.
+The largest absolute Since 2000, the percentage of residents in East Palo Alto identifying as non-Hispanic White has increased, and the percentage of residents of all other races and ethnicities has decreased, by 3.4 percentage points.
+The largest points.
 The largest absolute increase in residents identified as Latinx, while the largest absolute decrease in residents identified as Black/African American.
 The figure below shows the snapshot of race and ethnicity in East Palo Alto and San Mateo County in 2020.